mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/actions.md

 > ^^com.mbeddr.mpsutil.buildassistant^^

 This language adds actions to make or rebuild models/modules or projects and also includes their dependencies.

-TODO: Do the official actions already provide the same functionality?
+They don't have shortcuts and can only be invoked through the *Find Actions* menu.

 ## Generic actions